chethan-hebbar/gaze-cursor/README.md

 ### Implementation:
 #### Please refer to the Report.pdf file for an explanation of how the implementation works and issues in the implementation
+#### The /forked folder contains code from the wonderful repository : https://github.com/antoinelame/GazeTracking, the implementation details are on his repo.